What are colon polyps?

 Over time, some polyps can turn into colorectal cancer.
 It usually takes many years for that to happen.

 What are the symptoms?

 You can have colon polyps and not know it, because they usually don't cause symptoms.
 They are usually found during routine screening tests for colorectal cancer.
 A screening test looks for signs of a disease when there are no symptoms.

 If polyps get large, they can cause symptoms.
 You may have bleeding from your rectum or a change in your bowel habits.
 A change in bowel habits includes diarrhea, constipation, going to the bathroom more often or less often than usual, or a change in the way your stool looks.

 How are colon polyps diagnosed?

 Most polyps are found during tests for colorectal cancer.
-Experts recommend routine colorectal cancer testing for everyone age 50 to 75 who has a normal risk for colorectal cancer.
-Experts also say that people ages 76 to 85 can work with their doctors to decide if screening is a good option.
-And they advise people ages 86 and older that screening is usually not helpful.
+Experts recommend routine colorectal cancer testing for most adults around age 50 who have a normal risk for colorectal cancer.
 People with a higher risk, such as those with a strong family history of colorectal cancer, may need to be tested sooner.
 The tests for colorectal cancer include stool tests that can be done at home and procedures, such as a colonoscopy, that are done at your doctor's office or clinic.

 What increases your risk of getting colon polyps?

 You are more likely to have colon polyps if:

 - Colon polyps or colorectal cancer runs in your family.